 3rd Option (I’ve enjoyed and played mine in this order): Kakeru — Senri — Sakuya — Masamune — Heishi — Istuki — Akito — Ron — Natsuhiko

-If you’d rather deviate with the suggested order above, make sure to play either Senri, Heishi, Sakuya, Kakeru first.
+If you’d rather deviate from the suggested order above, make sure to play either Senri, Heishi, Sakuya, Kakeru first.
 Then Masamune, Itsuki in the middle but be sure to play the last three routes in this order: Akito – Ron – Natsuhiko (as finale).

 While playing the prologue as Sorata, Koharu is the first main character you’ll get in contact with at the start of the game.
 She has a very meek and gentle personality and because she lived her life in entire seclusion, she’s initially very innocent and gullible to a point of ignorance.
 Despite this, Koharu remains kindhearted to everyone she meets.
 She’s also one of the most powerful espers to board the NORN ship.

-My first impression of Koharu was that I thought she’s going to be one of those bland naive heroines who’ll get dragged around by the guys.
+My first impression of Koharu was that I thought she was going to be one of those bland naive heroines who’ll get dragged around by the guys.
 Luckily, she didn’t turn out that way.
 (Phew!)
 Rather, she went through awesome character development, especially in Senri’s route.
 I have to admit her naivety is actually one of her charms!
 Koharu is such a darling and I believe she’s one of the stronger protagonists of the game.

 Mikoto is the oldest of the three heroines.
 She acts very mature and keeps a strong sense of responsibility in taking care of the younger girls, Koharu and Nanami (kind of like their big sister).
 It is also because of her esper powers that she feels the need to protect others to a point where she pushes herself to her limit and abandons her own safety.
 Because she was born into a noble family she can be really uptight and bossy sometimes.

-I remember really hating Mikoto’s character at first.
-She is a tsundere A-type heroine and her harsh rejections towards her love interests can be really off-putting sometimes (esp. to poor Itsuki) but I’ll be damned if her character depth and development wasn’t paced so well.
+I remember really disliking Mikoto’s character at first.
+She is a tsundere A-type heroine and her harsh rejections towards her love interests can be really off-putting sometimes (esp. to poor Itsuki) but I’ll be damned if her character depth and development weren’t paced so well.
 Mikoto was perhaps my favorite heroine in Norn9.
 Her character really shined all throughout her (three) routes, plus she gets all the cool guys ~particularly, Natsuhiko and Istuki (laughs).

 Nanami Shiranui’s family comes from a long line of famous shinobi (ninja) descendants, dating back to very old times.
 Although her family does not live and practice a shinobi’s lifestyle anymore, they became famous because of Nanami’s esper powers which eventually rose them back to fame as they make a living out of her special “gift”.